rchow1944/musicmaster/README.md

+Please follow the steps shown in the link: http://www.angular-city.com/2017/07/spotify-web-api-access.html to create a Spotify account and linking it with the app.
+You will need to add the "web-api0auth-examples" folder to allow Spotify authentication.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>